tylerkstevens/docs/src/diy/integrations/ocean-pool.md

 Monitor your Ocean mining pool earnings and statistics directly in Home Assistant.

+## Before You Start

+Before installing this integration:

+1. **Home Assistant with HACS installed** - This is a custom integration distributed via HACS.
+See our [system configuration guide](../brains/rpi-ha-config.md) if you need to set up Home Assistant and HACS.

+2. **Already mining to Ocean** - Your miners must be configured to mine to Ocean pool.
+The integration pulls data from Ocean's API based on your wallet address.

+3. **Your Ocean wallet address** - The bitcoin address you configured in your miner's pool settings.

 ## What is Ocean?

 [Ocean](https://ocean.xyz) is a bitcoin mining pool focused on decentralization and transparency.
 Key features: